 Malcolm Begg of Design Sixty Nine, a renovation of a Victorian Home

-Go and here about his journey and inspiration.
+Go and find out more about his journey and inspiration.

 I am an inspiration addict.
 It’s just EVERYHERE!!
 How can I not be?!
 Pinterest consumes my life, so I guess blogging could be my new ‘healthy obsession’, right?